percona/k8spsmdb-docs/docs/expose.md

 The Operator provides entry points for accessing the database by client applications in several scenarios.
 In either way the cluster is exposed with regular Kubernetes [Service objects  :octicons-link-external-16:](https://kubernetes.io/docs/concepts/services-networking/service/), configured by the Operator.

-This document describes the usage of [Custom Resource manifest options](operator.md) to expose the clusters deployed with the Operator.
+This document describes the usage of [Custom Resource manifest options](operator.md) to expose clusters deployed with the Operator.

-## Sharded clusters
+## Using single entry point in a sharded cluster

-If Percona Server for MongoDB [Sharding mode](sharding.md) is turned **on** (default behavior), then `mongos` Pods act as entry points for client applications:
+If Percona Server for MongoDB [Sharding mode](sharding.md) is turned **on** (default behavior), then database cluster runs special
+`mongos` Pods - query routers, which acts as an entry point for client applications:

 ![image](assets/images/mongos_espose.png)

 By default, a ClusterIP service is created (this is controlled by [sharding.mongos.expose.exposeType](https://docs.percona.com/percona-operator-for-mongodb/operator.html#shardingmongosexposeexposetype)).
-The service works in a round-robin fashion between all the mongos pods.
+The service works in a round-robin fashion between all the `mongos` Pods.

 The URI looks like this (taking into account the need for a proper password obtained from the Secret, and a proper namespace name instead of the `<namespace name>` placeholder):